awsdocs/aws-sam-developer-guide/doc_source/building-layers.md

       BuildMethod: makefile
 ```

 The following makefile contains the build target and commands that will be executed\.
+Note that the `ContentUri` property is set to `my_layer`, so the makefile must be located in the root of the `my_layer` subdirectory, and the filename must be `Makefile`\.

 ```
 build-MyLayer: